 You can get in touch with our team through our App and this website.
 Look for the 'Help' button on the lower right corner of this page.
 If you are considering Lemonade, feel free to get in touch with us using the message box on this page.

-What does being a B-Corporation mean?
+What does being a B-Corp mean?

 How do I know what my policy covers?

 You get to see a summary of your coverage and a sample of a policy when you sign up, and before you pay.
-You’ll also be able to edit your coverage and other policy settings such as the deductible, start dates and more.
+You’ll also be able to edit your coverage and other policy settings such as the deductible, start dates, and more.
 After payment, we will instantly issue your final policy and send it to you by email.

 How do you calculate my premium?

-What policies does Lemonade offer?
+What kind of policies does Lemonade offer?

 Can I increase or reduce my coverages?